 Julia Knapton joined the Commission in July 2023 and in the four years prior, she held the position of Executive Director Healthway, leading its strategic grant making related to health promotion projects, partnerships and research.

 Julia has a long history working within the mental health and alcohol and other drug sectors and has previously worked at the Commission as Director Planning, Policy and Strategy and acting Assistant Commissioner between 2015 and 2019.
 During this time, she was responsible for mental health, alcohol and other drug strategy and services development, legislative services as well as consumer engagement.

-As Deputy Commission of System Development, Julia oversees the Commission’s system-wide policy and strategy including legislation, intergovernmental relations and governance, stakeholder engagement, and performance, monitoring and evaluation.
+As Deputy Commissioner of System Development, Julia oversees the Commission’s system-wide policy and strategy including legislation, intergovernmental relations and governance, stakeholder engagement, and performance, monitoring and evaluation.

-With more than 30 years’ experience in in health and education, Julia is passionate about ensuring engagement where people are placed at the centre of planning reform to ulimately improve outcomes for individuals and communities in WA.
+With more than 30 years’ experience in health and education, Julia is passionate about ensuring people are placed at the centre of planning reform to ulimately improve outcomes for individuals and communities in WA.

 Executive Director Governance and Corporate Services

 Mel Parry has been at the Commission since November 2021.
 She was initially involved in the early stages of the Commission’s Agency Commissioning Plan before leading the Governance and Corporate Services division from June 2022.